open-infrastructure-labs/openinfralabs-website/src/pages/index.md

 mainpitch:
   description:
     - text: >
-        OpenInfra Labs is a community, created by and for infrastructure providers and operators, integrating and optimizing different layers of the infrastructure, testing open source code in production, publishing complete, reproducible stacks for existing & emerging workloads, to advance open source infrastructure.
+        OpenInfra Labs is a community of infrastructure providers and operators.
+We integrate and optimize open source projects in production environments and publish complete, reproducible stacks for existing and emerging workloads.
   display: true
   title: About OpenInfra Labs
 features: